No one seems to talk about sin anymore, but it still exists and continues to wreak havoc! Scripture describes sin and its great effects in our lives.

 Our fear of being judged negatively by God should spur us to greater obedience and growth toward godliness.
 The fear of God is a fundamental mindset.

 Even though sin offers fleeting pleasure, we must learn to intensely hate sin, regarding this product of Satan as a destroyer of everything God loves.

 In ancient times, the corpse of a murdered person was attached to the murderer, allowing the body to decompose until the murderer was infected and died.

-Human history proves that individuals quickly absorb the course of the world, losing their innocence and becoming self-centered and deceived like everybody else.
-John Ritenbaugh contends that Christians must continue to fight against these anti-God attitudes long after their calling to deepen and strengthen their relationships with God.
+Christians must continue to fight against self-centered and deception long after their calling to deepen and strengthen their relationships with God.

 The first parable of Matthew 13 lays the groundwork (pun intended) for the remainder of the chapter.
 Martin Collins explains the various soils upon which the seed of the gospel falls, and the reasons why growth—or its lack—results.